chicken stir fry served over rice in a black bowl with chop sticks

 CHICKEN STIR FRY

-Chicken Stir Fry with an Asian flair
+Chicken Stir Fry with Asian flavors

-Stir frying has advantages
+Stir frying has a lot going for it

 Be prepared

 Spare yourself some grief.
-You need to get the ingredients ready to cook at some point anyway, right?
+Look at it this way; no matter what it is that you are cooking, you need to get the ingredients out and ready at some point anyway, right?
 You might as well have them ready before you cook and ensure a successful result.
-One of the big reasons why people think cooking dinner is a big deal is they haven’t used their time effectively in the past and prepared their ingredients before cooking.

 A word to the wise